epifluidlab/FinaleToolkit/README.md

 # FinaleTools

-Python tools for analysis of cell free DNA fragment data.
+Lightweight Python library and standalone program for analysis of cell free DNA fragment data.
 FinaleTools refers to FragmentatIoN AnaLysis of cEll-free DNA Tools.

 ### Installation
 This package is currently work-in-progress.
 Here is how to install (wip):